Llanelli riots of 1911

-The Llanelli riots of 1911 were a series of events precipitated by the National Railway Strike of 1911.
+The Llanelli riots were a series of events precipitated by the national railway strike of 1911 at Llanelli, Carmarthenshire in Wales.
 Mass picketing action at Llanelli railway station was brutally suppressed by the police, resulting in the deaths of two men, shot dead by troops of the Worcestershire Regiment.
 Rioting followed and magistrates' homes were attacked and railway trucks were set on fire, resulting in an explosion which killed a further four people.

-The incident was highly politically sensitive, as the Great Western Railway through Carmarthenshire, southwestern Wales, was the main route between England and the troubles in Ireland.
-The Riots occurred during a period of great industrial unrest, and involved prominent figures on the international scene such as Lloyd George, Winston Churchill, King George V, and Kaiser Wilhelm of Germany.
+The incident was highly politically sensitive, as the Great Western Railway through Carmarthenshire, southwestern Wales, was the main route between England and Ireland.
+The Riots occurred during the period of frequent strikes referred to as the Great Unrest and involved prominent figures on the international scene such as David Lloyd George, Winston Churchill, King George V, and Kaiser Wilhelm of Germany.

 Strike and mass picket

-The two day industrial action took place on Friday 18 and Saturday 19 August 1911.
+The two-day industrial action took place on Friday 18 and Saturday 19 August 1911.
 It was part of the first national railway strike.
 A joint committee of trade unions was created to co-ordinate industrial action in the town, chaired by Richard Squance.
 It organised a mass picket in Llanelli due to the ease with which strikers could blockade the Great Western Railway at Llanelli railway station.
 The strike itself lasted only two days; it started on Thursday evening, and by Saturday evening a negotiated settlement had been reached.
 However, by this time a series of clashes with strikers had led to the deployment of a detachment from the Worcestershire Regiment.
 The involvement of the army was approved by the then Home Secretary, Winston Churchill.